vanGeck/bevy-jam-2/README.md

 ### Adding new config files

 - Add it as a struct to `src/config/`.
-- Add it to the ConfigLoader.
+- Add it to the `src/loading/systems/load_configs()` function to load as a resource.
 - Add a ron file with default values to `assets/config/default`.

 ### Using the configs